 a.
 What is the story about?

 Take a look at the title of the story: “Wonderful Christmas Gift”.
-Guess what the story is about and write down some notes.
-Think about where and when the story will take place, the character(s), what happens, the ending…
+Guess what the story could be about and write down some notes.
+Think about where and when the story might take place, the character(s), what might happen and how the story might end …